kg583/TIGHT/README.md

 `TIGHT` is designed to be the closest TI-BASIC imitation possible of a library or package you might use with Java, Python, C++, or any other mainstream computer language to analyze discrete graphs.
 While severely limiting in its capabilities, TI-BASIC is an easy-to-learn and easy-to-use language that is often the first language younger students ever encounter.
 Many who discover TI-BASIC often use it write some very simple programs to trick their friends or solve some math problems and leave it at that, but a decent proportion develop a greater interest in the language and programming in general.
 An even smaller proportion stick with BASIC even after they've learned a proper computer language, perhaps enamored with its quirks or challenged by its inherent limits.

 At any rate, the community of BASIC users often push the limits of what is possible within the bounds of their language, even if the products are frankly unreasonable or flat-out useless.
 I am no different; `TIGHT` _cannot_ and _will not_ be used to accomplish academic research, analyze massive transport networks, or find a [non-5-colorable unit distance graph](https://en.wikipedia.org/wiki/Hadwiger%E2%80%93Nelson_problem).
-But, hopefully, it _will_ be used by casual programmers, BASIC enthusiasts, and even budding mathematicians to learn more about graph theory first-hand.
-It doesn't take much to create graphs, analyze their basic properties, and write graph algorithms using TIGHT; with BASIC being a pretty simple language in its own right, and the TI-83+ series of calculators being a near necessity for every high school student in the United States and (portions of) Europe, `TIGHT` is arguably one of the most accessible graph theory libraries in existence.
+But, hopefully, it _will_ be used by casual programmers, TI-BASIC enthusiasts, and even budding mathematicians to learn more about graph theory first-hand.
+It doesn't take much to create graphs, analyze their basic properties, and write graph algorithms using `TIGHT`; with BASIC being a pretty simple language in its own right, and the TI-83+ series of calculators being a near necessity for every high school student in the United States and (portions of) Europe, `TIGHT` is arguably one of the most accessible graph theory libraries in existence.

 But enough philosophical flaunting.
 As to how `TIGHT` is actually _written_ as a package, there are a few core principles
 * Emulate a functional paradigm within programs by using `Ans` and other temporary variables